Internship Directors

 Dr. Pimentel specializes in cognitive behavioral treatments (CBT) for children, adolescents, and young adults with anxiety, mood, and behavioral difficulties.
 She provides comprehensive assessments and consultations and individual, group and family therapy.

 Advanced training and mentorship are at the core of Dr. Pimentel's professional interests.
 Her research interests have focused on the dissemination of evidenced-based interventions for child and adolescent disorders and the evaluation of the most effective strategies for training and transporting treatments to school and community settings.
 Throughout each year, she delivers multiple professional training workshops on CBT for anxiety, depression, and disruptive behavior disorders in youth, as well as workshops for parents and community organizations.
 Dr. Pimentel served as a CBT consultant for community- and school-based clinicians throughout New York State and for the New York State Office of Mental Health's statewide clinician training initiative.
 She was named a New York State Office of Mental Health Policy Scholar.
 In addition to teaching on evidence-based interventions for youth, she has developed and teaches curricula emphasizing health disparities, health advocacy, and social justice.
-In June 2022, she was recognized at the Psychiatry Department’s graduation with the Award for Excellence in Education.

 Associate Director of Psychology Training – Combined Specialization